thomaspickup/QUB-CSC3002-Project/README.md

 ## To Do List
 In order of tasks
-* Add in PATH Variable check to allow for rscript from os.system()
-* Implement Boruta to attempt to select features from dataset
 * Add in Benign files and expand model to output whether it thinks something is malicious or not
 * Test with the decision tree algorithm
 * Implement a product version that takes in the model and an api result and then outputs its predicted status